 University High School is a school of choice with an academically focused curriculum designed to meet specific college preparatory needs.
 Due to the nature of this focused curriculum, schedule changes are limited.

 I.O.1.
 Schedule Change.

-I.O.1.1.
+- I.O.1.1.
 If a student wishes to drop a class, the student must submit a Petition to Drop a Class Form to the counselor.
-A parent, student, and counselor conference may be held.
+A parent, student, and counselor conference may be held. - I.O.1.2.

-I.O.1.2.
 A parent's signature is required for a student initiated drop.
 A parent's signature is not required for administrative initiated schedule changes.
-Administrators, with the guidance of the counselors, will determine placement of students who are allowed to drop a class.
-I.O.1.3.
+Administrators, with the guidance of the counselors, will determine placement of students who are allowed to drop a class. - I.O.1.3.
 Student initiated changes involving one-semester or two-semester courses must be made within ten (10) days of the beginning of the first semester of the course.
 Students may not drop a two-semester course at the end of the first semester.
-Level changes (e.g. Spanish 7/8 to Spanish 5/6) that are intra-departmental and not affecting another department may be made at any time during the semester with department chair and administrative approval.
+Level changes (e.g. Spanish 7/8 to Spanish 5/6) that are intra-departmental and not affecting another department may be made at any time during the semester with department chair and administrative approval. - I.O.1.4.

-I.O.1.4.
 No new course may be added for credit by a student after fifteen school days of the first and second semesters.

 Students new to the Tucson Unified School District or students with extenuating circumstances may petition administration and the Instructional Council for an exception to this policy.
-(Res 28-24, 1-12-2016)

-I.O.1.5.
-Freshmen, Sophomores, and Juniors must take six classes.
+- I.O.1.5.
+All students must take six classes.
 Seniors may request to have five classes.
-The request will require a "Petition to take Less than Six Classes" to be completed first.
+The request will require a "Petition to take Fewer than Six Classes" to be completed first.
 The Senior must be on track to graduate with the five scheduled classes.
-The petition shall be reviewed by the administration and the Instructional Council according to the policy provisions in VI.D.3.1.
-(Res 28-24, 1-12-2016) I.O.1.6.
+The petition shall be reviewed by the administration and the Instructional Council according to the policy provisions in VI.D.3.1. - I.O.1.6.
 AIA eligibility may be affected if a student drops a class.
-(Res 27-3, 5/13/2014)